Does this test have other names?

 Why do I need this test?

 You may need this test if the results of a total bilirubin blood test are abnormal.
 When total bilirubin is abnormal, it is important to measure direct and indirect bilirubin levels.

-Your total bilirubin may be tested if your doctor suspects you have certain medical conditions.
+Your total bilirubin may be tested if your healthcare provider suspects you have certain health conditions.
 It may also be done as part of routine blood testing to screen for liver problems or a blood disease called hemolytic anemia.
 You may also have bilirubin testing to track a disease you have or are being treated for.

 An increase in direct bilirubin is most likely caused by a blockage in the liver.
 An increase in indirect bilirubin is most likely caused by destruction of too many red blood cells.